 Having someone else pay off your mortgage is pretty sweet, especially if the property appreciates at the same time.

-11. Bigger down payment – finally, you can make a larger down payment at the outset to automatically acquire home equity and build it faster thnaks to a lower outstanding balance.
+11. Bigger down payment – Finally, you can make a larger down payment at the outset to automatically acquire home equity and build it faster thnaks to a lower outstanding balance.

 While this may seem like you’re putting money in an illiquid investment, more equity means a lower loan-to-value ratio, which may equate to a lower interest rate, no mortgage insurance, and easier-to-obtain financing.

-Over time, that lower mortgage rate will mean less interest paid and more equity accrued.
+Over time, that lower mortgage rate and smaller loan balance will mean less interest paid and more equity accrued.